Temporary employment program

 Table of Contents

 The temporary employment program describes the requirements for all UW temporary hourly positions in classified job profiles.
-Student hourly positions and professional staff temporary positions approved by the Compensation office follow separate practices.
+Professional staff temporary positions approved by the Compensation office and student hourly positions follow separate practices.

-Temporary hourly positions can be used for limited duration project work, staffing shortages, workload peaks, and — in certain cases — ongoing work that is limited to fewer than 20 hours per week.
+Temporary hourly positions can be used for limited duration project work, staffing shortages, workload peaks, and ongoing work that is limited to fewer than 20 hours per week.

 Temporary hourly positions should not substitute for the employment of regular staff when a unit has an ongoing need for a person to work half time or more.
 Nor should these positions be used as a trial period for an employee before hiring that employee to a regular, ongoing position.